 Customers want to know you and the real story behind why you do what you do.
 Bill’s website is able to instantly set the right scene.
 Just take a look at how they are telling their story in less than 30 seconds.

-Bill’s has the right beginning that gets you to stick around, inducing oxytocin and thus, creating a bond between their site and their visitors.
+Bill’s has the right beginning that gets you to stick around, inducing oxytocin and thus creating a bond between the site and its visitors.

 Usually when we access a certain website, we leave without going past the landing page.
 Yet, if we are given a good story right from the start, we’ll have to stick around just to find out what happens.